danifullstackengineer/WebsiteTutorial/server/types/README.md

 ### @readonly

-_Means the field is not to be changed_
+_Means the field is not to be changed after it's assignment_

 ### @requires \_field @value @result